-Determining if a parent is considered unfit is somewhat open to the interpretation of the judge handling the custody case.
+The Texas unfit parent definition is somewhat open to the interpretation of the judge handling the custody case.
 However, the Texas Family Code general guidelines state a parent is deemed unfit to raise a child if doing so would significantly affect the child’s physical or emotional health and development.
 It’s the judge’s job to determine which act or acts would significantly affect the child if the accused parent was to have custody rights.

 Presenting Evidence That a Parent is Unfit

 You can start by maintaining a steady job to show you are responsible and financially stable enough to support your child.
-Take the time to spend meaningful time with your child, which will prove you are willing and able to provide the love and support a child needs while growing up.
+Make the effort to spend meaningful time with your child.
+This will prove you are willing and able to provide the love and support a child needs while growing up.
 Witness statements can also act as positive character references.
 Surround yourself with good people, and let them tell the judge the kind of person you are and why you should have co-custody of your child.

 Going to court is never easy.
 However, hiring a lawyer will help you stay organized and ensure you’re presenting the best case possible.
 With your child’s future life at the forefront of a custody battle, let the professionals help you.
 At Bineham & Gillen, your child’s best interest is always our best interest.
 Contact us if you’re in the middle of a divorce or a custody battle and have any questions or are in need of representation.